ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 described in :numref:`Section %s <RunUsingStandaloneScripts>`.
 There are two ways you can run the workflow with Rocoto using either the ``./launch_FV3LAM_wflow.sh`` or by hand.

+NOTE DOM 20220227 the user is not told to do "export EXPTDIR ..." / "setenv EXPTDIR ..."

+NOTE DOM 20220227 need to mention the logfile that the launch_FV3LAM_wflow command creates (and where)

 To run Rocoto using the script:

 .. code-block:: console